SIP Trunking Explained: Moving from PSTN to SIP Trunk

-Lower monthly Line & DID Rental – The monthly fee to have a number of lines installed at your office drop significantly with SIP Trunks.
+- Lower monthly Line & DID Rental – The monthly fee to install several lines at your office drops significantly with SIP Trunks.
 And the DIDs cost a lot less.

-Lower call charges – There are many SIP Trunk providers and competition has driven down call charges significantly.
-Some SIP Trunks even come with unlimited calling and you can save on international call charges, too.
+- Lower call charges – There are many SIP Trunk providers, and competition has driven down call charges significantly.
+Some SIP Trunks even come with unlimited calling, and you can save on international call charges.

-Move offices and keep the same number – SIP Trunks are not bound to a location, so it’s easy to move offices without having to change your stationary or inform your customers.
+- Move offices and keep the same number – SIP Trunks are not bound to a location, so it’s easy to move offices without changing your stationery or informing your customers.
 There is no longer any need to pay to forward phone calls to the new offices.

-Leverage a modern IP PBX – Modern IP PBX / Unified Communications solutions will give customers increased productivity, mobility, and boost sales.
+- Leverage a Modern IP PBX – Modern IP PBX / Unified Communications solutions will increase customers’ productivity and mobility and boost sales.
 Connecting an IP PBX to SIP Trunks is much easier than via the PSTN.
-You can go on-premise or hosted, the choice is yours.
+You can go on-premise or host; the choice is yours.

-Flexibility – It is easy to add channels to your SIP Trunk to cope with increased calls.
-A simple phone call will allow you to add channels, and often this can be done immediately.
-Compare that to the delay in having additional lines installed and then having to upgrade your old PBX to handle more lines!
+- Flexibility – Adding channels to your SIP Trunk can easily cope with increased calls.
+A simple phone call will allow you to add media, which can often be done immediately.
+Compare that to the delay in installing additional lines and then upgrading your old PBX to handle more lines!

-The correct number of channels – With SIP Trunks, you can easily choose the correct number of channels that you need.
+- The correct number of channels – With SIP Trunks, you can easily choose the right number of channels that you need.

-Security – As SIP Trunks are exposed to the Internet, it is very important that the SIP Trunk has a well-secured network and an anti-fraud system in place.
-The anti-fraud system must monitor the system and provide protection against call fraud.
+Security – As SIP Trunks are exposed to the Internet, the SIP Trunk must have a well-secured network and an anti-fraud system in place.
+The anti-fraud system must monitor the design and protect against call fraud.

-Own network – Does the SIP Trunk provider run its own network or is it a rebranded service?
-There are quite a few providers out there reselling SIP Trunks from other providers.
+Own Network – Does the SIP Trunk provider run its network, or is it a rebranded service?
+Quite a few providers are out there reselling SIP Trunks from other providers.
 Select a provider who has control over their service and network.

 Competitive Cost – Costs vary widely between services.
 Some vendors will overcharge for SIP Trunks.
-Look for competitive rates, but ensure that you are getting business quality SIP Trunk service.
-For example, telecom providers will provide a cheaper quality to Internet call shops.
-Be cost-conscious, but expect to pay a bit more for business class service.
+Look for competitive rates, but ensure that you get business-quality SIP Trunk service.
+For example, telecom providers will provide cheaper quality to Internet call shops.
+Be cost-conscious, but expect to pay more for business class service.

 Number Porting – Can the provider port your phone numbers?
-Ensure that you choose a provider who can port all the existing numbers – not all providers are able to do this for all regions.
+Ensure that you choose a provider who can port all the existing numbers – not all providers can do this for all regions.

 Support – Does the provider offer support?
 And what is their availability?
-Press8 Telecom has a wide range of SIP trunk providers that have been tested and approved for use with the PBX so that they are fully supported by us.
+Press8 Telecom has a wide range of SIP trunk providers tested and approved for use with the PBX, so we fully support them.